-We considered whether the 60-day leniency is appropriate or whether this should be extended to 90-days, meaning fewer 'free' alarms per year.
+We have maintained our draft recommendation that the 60-day leniency should be changed to a 90-day leniency, meaning fewer 'free' alarms per year.

 Offering fewer leniencies would provide a stronger incentive for owners to avoid false alarms.
 These would typically apply to premises with recurring false alarms throughout the year, which is where the stronger incentive should be targeted.